cucumber/cucumber-jvm/README.md

 ### Code generation

 StepDefinition APIs in all of Gherkin's supported i18n languages are generated using Ruby.
-If a new Gherkin version is released (with i18n changes), the StepDefinition APIs have to be regenerated.
+The i18n Java annotations (except English) are not added to the Git repo because Git on both OS X and Windows handles UTF-8 file names badly.
+In order to compile `cucumber-java` with all I18n annotations, you have to generate them yourelf.
 With Ruby installed and on your path, install some gems that are needed for code generation:

     gem install bundler
     bundle install

-Now you can generate code:
+Now you can generate the code:

     rake generate

-The generated files are added to Git.
-This is contrary to common practice, but it simplifies development as occasional contributors will not have to install Ruby.
-The files change relatively rarely anyway.
+## Troubleshooting

+Below are some common problems you might encounter while hacking on Cucumber-JVM - and solutions.

+### IntelliJ Idea fails to compile the generated I18n Java annotations

+This can be solved by changing the Compiler settings: `Preferences -> Compiler -> Java Compiler`:

+* *Use compiler:* `Javac in-process (Java6+ only)`
+* *Additional command line parameters:* `-target 1.6 -source 1.6 -encoding UTF-8`

 ## Contributing fixes